Current Wildflower Season

 Quairading

-The district is also unique in that it is one of the few areas in the world that has the Banksia Cuneata (Matchstick Banksia) and the Hakea Aculeata (Proteaceae), a very rare plant.
+Quairading is unique in that it is one of the few areas in the world that has the Banksia Cuneata (Matchstick Banksia) and the Hakea Aculeata (Proteaceae), a very rare plant.
 The jewel in the crown for Quairading is the Quairading Community Nature Reserve, 527 hectares of unique remnant vegetation that includes a diverse mixture of woodland forest and native shrub land.
 The open woodland areas of the Reserve have outstanding examples of Wandoo, York and Salmon Gum forests that are unique in the Central Wheatbelt.

 The heart of the Reserve is dominated by Nookaminnie Rock, a large granite outcrop with magnificent views of the surrounding landscape and the Quairading townsite.The Reserve boasts a wildflower delight in the season of everlastings, many, many varieties of orchids as well as varieties of acacia, pea and trigger plant.
 The Reserve on the Northern side has walkways for short, intermediate or long walks – longest walk is about 2 hours through the variety of bushland, across the rock and through the termite mound areas